That artifact becomes the portable answer to the hardest enterprise question: why did this happen?

 This is the category language behind the Salesforce, ServiceNow, Microsoft, and cross-system dossier work: decisions need their own observable record.

-Decision Observability is the missing enterprise layer that records what decision happened, why it happened, which policy allowed it, and what signals were used.
-Decionis implements that layer with Decision Dossiers.
+Decision Observability is the missing enterprise layer that records what decision happened, why it happened, which policy resolved it, and how authority moved afterward.
+Decionis implements that layer with signed Decision Dossiers, Decision Chains, and a Decision Ledger.

-A Decision Dossier is the canonical artifact for a governed action.
-It is human readable, machine readable, linkable, and verifiable, and it records outcome, policy version, signals evaluated, timestamp, integrity metadata, and channel-ready sharing metadata.
+A Decision Dossier is the canonical artifact for a certified action.
+It is human readable, machine readable, linkable, and verifiable, and it records execution intent, outcome, policy version, signals evaluated, reason codes, timestamp, integrity metadata, and channel-ready sharing metadata.

 A validation pack is the org-level companion to the Decision Dossier.
 It packages export status, manifest and bundle hashes, and broader governance evidence for audit or supervisory review.